You’re So Beautiful When You Sing

 “Because I have cancer.
 Babe.” snapped Sophia.

 “Hey, c’mon.
-Why are you being so nasty,” he asked softly?
+Why are you being nasty,” he asked softly?

 Noah sat back down.
-The seat was worn.
-It was his fifth night in a row in that seat.
+It was his fifth night in a row in that seat, and it was worn.
 He’d be in that seat until she could leave.
 He wanted to take her home.
 Sophia wanted to go home too.
 But her Mom and Dad insisted on one more round of chemo.
 Of course, the doctor didn’t disagree.
 Every time that scanner beeped, the hospital made more money.
-The business of cancer sickened Noah more than actual cancer.
+The business of cancer sickened Noah more than the actual disease.
 Every time that scanner beeped, Sophia shuttered at the thought of leaving Noah strapped with medical bills.
 It was bad enough that she was going to leave him with the mortgage, and all the rest of the wreckage that came with death.
 Noah knew she was not at peace, and that crumbled his heart into dust.
 As much as he tried, he couldn’t change anything.
 Not her stress.
-Or her dying.
+Or her death.
 All he could do was hold her hand.

 The last thing Noah was thinking about was the mortgage.